cbroms/personal-site/projects/stratus.md

 ![ ](/uploads/stratus.gif)

 It was also important to consider how people would interact with the AR environment.
-We were sure to provide a number of obvious interaction methods, such as panning around and scaling.
+We were sure to provide a number of obvious interaction methods, such as panning, scaling and tapping.

 ## The 2D UI